 Now I keep my knees in good shape by swimming twice a week with swim fins.
 By swimming with fins, the force is greater on the muscles around my knee and that seem to strengthen and tighten them.
 If I stick with my routine, I live a pain-free life and I give a lot of the credit to cold lasers.

-Not every knee issue can be solved with a cold lasers.
-If your your meniscus is gone, you are probably still looking at a joint replacement but the cold laser might allow you to delay the surgery because it can reduce the inflammation in the joint so it is less painful.
+That being said, not every knee issue can be solved with a cold lasers.
+If your meniscus is gone, you are probably still looking at a joint replacement but the cold laser might allow you to delay the surgery because it can reduce the inflammation in the joint so it is less painful.
 The main advantages of the cold lasers for knee therapy are:

 - Reduced Inflammation.

 This combination of benefits can, in many cases, helps the knee heal back to it's original condition and the laser therapy can end.
 In other cases, the cold laser may be required for extended treatment.
 If the tissue is too severely damaged, it may not ever heal back to a self-sustaining healthy condition.
 Still, routine cold laser treatments can reduce the pain and help slow the deterioration of the tissue by increasing the blood flow.